clarkkon/Salary-and-Identity-Information-Analysis-for-Atlanta-City-Employees/README.md

 How can we mitigate any potential for implicit bias in our employees' salaries in the future?

 ## Data Source and Exploration
 This data comes from Data World at the following site: https://data.world/brentbrewington/atlanta-city-employee-salaries.
+To download the file, click the download button in the upper right of the file.
+This will download a csv file titled atl_salary_data_2015.csv.
+You will need to either rename this file salaries.csv or replace the code in cell 2 of the notebook (labeled index.ipynb in this repository) with the following: df = pd.read_csv('atl_salary_data_2015.csv').
 This dataset is from 2015.
 Employee salary information along with identity information was gathered.
 Most features in the dataset were used.
 These were: